hifive1278/CPSC474_TicTacToe/README.md

 6. **MCTS w/ AMAF + RAVE**
 7. **MCTS w/ MAST**

+### Simplifications since our video
+Switched from 4x4x4 to 3x3x3 because otherwise the state space would be too large, and MCTS would need an absurdly long amount of time per move (5+ sec) in order to get reasonable results that beat the greedy baseline.

 ### Running our code
 ```
 pypy3 simulate.py <# of trials> <time limit for MCTS>
 ```
 (Alpha-Beta is always set to a depth of 4)

+## PART 1: HOW DOES MCTS (+ ITS ENHANCEMENTS) STACK UP TO ALPHA-BETA PRUNING?
 *For quick replication/testing: if you run like 20-25 trials with 0.25s time limit for MCTS and depth of 4 for Alpha-Beta it should take like ~3-5 min.*
 ```
 hjc43@peacock:~/cs474/final_proj$ time pypy3 simulate.py 20 0.25